borntofrappe/borntofrappe/README.md

 <a href="/log/{slug}">{title}</a>
 ```

+**Update**: the logic of this section is moved to `/log/entries.svelte`, as I chose to use the index page to show only the latest entry and through a spiffy animation.

 ### slug

 `[slug].svelte` is responsible for creating the actual page for the individual entries.
 The square brackets help to capture the slug from the URL parameters.